Prison reform: United States

-Kim Kardashian-West has fought for prison reform, notably visiting the White House to visit President Donald Trump in on May 30, 2018.
+Kim Kardashian-West has fought for prison reform, notably visiting the White House to meet President Donald Trump on May 30, 2018.
 In 2018, Trump announced he was providing clemency to Alice Johnson, a week after the meeting with Kardashian-West.
 Johnson was given a life sentence for drug charges.
 She has also helped with lobbying the First Step Act, reducing the federally mandated minimum prison sentences.

 Rappers Jay-Z and Meek Mill have also been advocates for prison reform, both being very outspoken about the issue.
-In 2019, they announced the launching of an organization, REFORM Alliance, which aims to reduce the number of people who are serving probation and parole sentences that are unjust.
+In 2019, they announced the launch of an organization, REFORM Alliance, which aims to reduce the number of people who are serving probation and parole sentences that are unjust.
 The organization was able to pledge $50 million to debut, also deciding to bring on CNN news commentator Van Jones as CEO.

 Musician Johnny Cash performed and recorded at many prisons and fought for prison reform.
 His song "Folsom Prison Blues" tells the tale from the perspective of a convicted killer in prison.
 It is named after Folsom State Prison, which is California's second oldest correctional facility.
 Twelve years after the song was released, Cash performed it live at the prison.

 Not all prison reformers approach the problem from the left side of the political spectrum, although most do.
 In "How to Create American Manufacturing Jobs", it was proposed that restrictions on prison industries and labor and federal employment laws be eliminated so that prisoners and private employers could negotiate wage agreements to make goods now made exclusively overseas.
 This would boost prison wages and revitalize prison industries away from the money-losing state industries approach that now limits prison labor and industries.
 Prisoners want to work, but there are not enough jobs in prison for them to be productive.
-Nonprofit can help voice issues as seen by inmates on the other side, however limits to funding and access to those currently incarcerated limit the ability of these NGOs.
+Nonprofits can help voice issues as seen by inmates on the other side; however, limits to funding and access to those currently incarcerated limit the ability of these NGOs.

 On December 21, 2018, President Donald Trump signed the First Step Act bill into law.
-The First Step Act has provisions to ease prison sentences for drug related crimes, and promote good behavior in federal prisons.
+The First Step Act has provisions to ease prison sentences for drug-related crimes and promote good behavior in federal prisons.
 Clementine Jacoby's Recidiviz looks to reduce incarceration rates by making complex and fragmented criminal justice data usable, which enables leaders to take data-driven action and track the impacts of their decisions.